djmendoza/Final_Projects_Su2020/README.md

 The Type III review will cover 3 areas relating to the project:

 1. Project Code Review: A detailed review of user Mrinaal007's kernal notebook based on John Weible's *Program Quality and Code Reviews* (Weible, 2020) featuring some analysis.
-2. Kaggel Project Analysis Review: An detailed analysis of one of the sections of the project, featuring an enhancement (*unsucessful*).
+2. Kaggel Project Analysis Review: An detailed analysis of one of the sections of the project, featuring an enhancement.
 3. Fatal Force Database Analysis: A brief analysis of racial categories in the Washington Post's *Fatal Force* database.

 ## The team member name and UID